Lifting the Veil on the World Bank Group’s Lending Through Financial Intermediaries

 For years, the World Bank’s private-sector arm provided loans almost exclusively to companies and projects.
 Now, the IFC is outsourcing the bulk of its development work to for-profit financial institutions.
 Between 2010 and 2015, the IFC provided $50 billion to commercial banks, private equity funds and insurance firms.
 These financial intermediaries then invested the money as they saw fit, with little apparent oversight from the IFC.

 The IFC has refused to disclose where most of these funds end up, so Inclusive Development International is following the money to answer this question: How does it impact people on the ground?

 In many instances, these investments have done more than just fail to help the poor.
 They have actually caused great harm to people and the environment.
-According to our investigation, IFC intermediaries have financed companies that have forcibly evicted and impoverished tens of thousands of people.
+According to our investigation, IFC intermediaries have financed companies that have forcibly evicted and impoverished hundreds of thousands of people.
 They have contributed to climate change, ravaged forests, polluted the oceans and rivers, and killed endangered species.
 Activists who have dared to resist them have been jailed, beaten and even murdered.

 The projects come from a range of high-risk sectors, such as energy, agribusiness, mining , transportation and infrastructure.
 They are located in Africa, Asia and Latin America.
 The findings include some of the most notorious industrial disasters.
 Yet until now, the IFC’s involvement was unknown.